AdamKong/translatorbot/README.md

 Do you still remember that when we create the webhook, we did not specify the room ID in the "filter" field? also, we retrieve the room ID from the real-time JSON.
 So the bot is not stuck to any room.
 You can simply invite it into any room and it will be working - so easy!

-The complete code can be found on our [Github] (https://github.com/AdamKong/translatorbot/blob/master/index.php).
+The complete code can be found on our [Github] (https://github.com/AdamKong/translatorbot/blob/master/index.php), with more detailed annotations.
 If you have any questions, please contact devsupport@ciscospark.com 24/7/365 and we’ll be happy to help!

 Adam Kong - Customer Support Engineer